Local existence and uniqueness for the non-resistive MHD equations in homogeneous Besov spaces: Littlewood-Paley Analysis

 \section{Littlewood-Paley Analysis}

-\quad \quad In this section, we are going to recall the so-called, Littlewood-Paley theory, the definition of homogeneous Besov spaces and their some useful properties.
-Moreover, we also state their application in the linear transport equation and the heat conductive equation.
-First, let us introduce the Littlewood-Paley decomposition.
-Choose a radial function $\varphi\in \mathcal{S}(\mathbb{R}^d)$ supported in $\tilde{\mathcal{C}}=\{\xi\in\mathbb{R}^d,\frac34\leq \xi\leq \frac83\}$ such that
+\quad \quad In this section, we first recall the Littlewood-Paley theory, the definition of homogeneous Besov spaces and some useful properties.
+Then, we state some applications in the linear transport equation and the heat conductive equation.